notofonts/noto-docs/src/descriptions/NotoSerifMyanmar.md

-Noto Serif Myanmar is a modulated (“serif”) design for texts in the Myanmar script.
+Noto Serif Myanmar is a modulated (“serif”) design for texts in the Southeast Asian _Myanmar_ script.
 It contains 725 glyphs, 7 OpenType features, and supports 239 characters from 4 Unicode blocks.